tencent cloud

 ConsumerRecords<String, String> records = consumer.poll(1000);

-//All messages must be consumed before the next poll, and the total duration cannot exceed the timeout interval specified by `SESSION_TIMEOUT_MS_CONFIG`.
-We recommend you create an independent thread pool to consume messages and then return the result in async mode
+//The data must be consumed before the next poll, and the total time cannot exceed the value of SESSION_TIMEOUT_MS_CONFIG.
+It is recommended to open a separate thread pool to consume messages and then return the results asynchronously.

 for (ConsumerRecord<String, String> record : records) {